After a brutal day at work, all you want to do is grab a glass of wine and turn on your favorite TV show.

 Before you can call it a night, you need to clean the kitchen, fold the laundry and work on tomorrow’s schedule – which includes two important work meetings, your mom’s doctor appointment and your daughter’s big soccer game.

 If so, you’re not alone.
-According to from the , nearly one-quarter (23%) of Americans now make up the “sandwich generation” – adults who have a parent age 65 or older and are either raising at least one child younger than 18 or providing financial support to an adult child.
+According to new research from the Pew Research Center, nearly one-quarter (23%) of Americans now make up the “sandwich generation” – adults who have a parent age 65 or older and are either raising at least one child younger than 18 or providing financial support to an adult child.

 “We see it all the time – family caregivers who are pressed from both sides,” said Sierra Goetz, co-founder and operations manager for Tudor Oaks Home Care’s partner, the HomeCare Advocacy Network (HCAN).
 “With work, kids and aging parents, there are a lot of demands on their time and little wiggle room in daily schedules.”